Joule Heating of Tungsten Wire

 Multiphysics Model

-First the electrostatic current model model is built to simulate the potential field in the wire.
+First the stationary current model model is built to simulate the potential field in the wire.
 The heat transfer model is then constructed and uses the potential field previously computed to show the Joule heating effect of the wire.

-Electrostatic Current Model
+Stationary Current Model

 Heat Transfer Model